na-na-hi/renget/archive/cominginclutch.md

 - If for some God-forsaken reason you're trying to get my attention and can't get ahold of me in the threads, here's some ways to reach out to me.
 	- Discord: Clutch#0121
 	- Email: nevergoingtocheckthis@proton.me
 	- I don't guarantee quick responses with these methods because I don't like using them.
-Give me a (You) in the threads if you reach out.
+If I've posted on the anchor, give me a (You) to get my attention.
+If I've not posted on the anchor, hang up a request for me on the anchor post.
 Otherwise, I'll get back to you whenever I log into one of them.
 	- I don't mind talking with you, but before you ask: **No**, I don't want to join your sekrit club.
 I will only go where public invites are given.